terifan/SourceCodeEditor/README.md

 The SourceCodeEditor is a color coded text editor supporting HTML, Java, SQL, XML, XSL.

-This is old code and has plenty of bugs but is still fully functional.
+This is old code and has plenty of bugs but is still functional.

 This code is released to public domain.
 You can use it anywhere / anyhow.